crest-summit/summit-docs/docs/data/Budget Development.md

 ![Uploading Alternate Budgets](../images/data/DataBud_AltBudget.jpg)

-# Approval and Acceptance
+# Budget Acceptance
-The approval and acceptance feature of the Budget Development checklist facilitates finalizing the budget.
-The terms are defined as follows:
+The acceptance feature of the Budget Development checklist facilitates finalizing the budget.

+In order to route the work item for approval, the budget needs to be accepted by both the Proposal Team (PI/Co-PI or support staff) and OSP (Pre Award associate).

-- **Approval**: The OSP designation that the budget is in compliance with sponsor guidelines and university policy
+- **OSP Acceptance**: The OSP designation that the budget is in compliance with sponsor guidelines and university policy
-- **Acceptance**: Proposal Team or Support Staff designation that the budget accurately represents the costs of doing the work described in the technical proposal.
+- **Proposal Team Acceptance**: Proposal Team or Support Staff designation that the budget accurately represents the costs of doing the work described in the technical proposal.

-The User can designate the budget as accepted by choosing the “Yes, Accept File” option in the gear menu for the file.
+The User can designate the budget as accepted by clicking the “ACCEPT" button next to the budget file.

 ![Approval and Acceptance in the Action Menu](../images/data/DataBud_ApproveAcceptMenu.jpg)